k2-fsa/sherpa/docs/source/onnx/speaker-diarization/models.rst

 This model is converted from `<https://huggingface.co/pyannote/segmentation-3.0>`_.
 You can find the conversion script at `<https://github.com/k2-fsa/sherpa-onnx/tree/master/scripts/pyannote/segmentation>`_.

-In the following, we describe how to use it together with a speaker embedding extraction model for speaker diarization.
+The sections below show how to use it together with a speaker embedding extraction model for speaker diarization.

 Download the model